4d/4d-for-ios/docs/Features-DeepLinking.md

 ```

+# PUSH NOTIFICATION

+The great thing is that Deep Linking is fully working with [push notifications](push-notification.html).
+This means that you can send Deep links to your users and bring them directly to the right page.

 So as you can see, this new feature open a large range of possibilities using 4D for iOS with a minimum effort.

-//Deep linking is a crucial feature in today’s apps as users consume content faster.
+Deep linking is a crucial feature in today’s apps as users consume content faster.
 This feature allow to bring them directly to the desired location.
 So I can only advise you to use it in your 4D for iOS apps.

-# PUSH NOTIFICATION

-The great thing is that Deep Linking is fully working with [push notifications](push-notification.html).
-This means that you can send Deep links to your users and bring them directly to the right page.

 The documentation is [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/18R4/Documentation/Classes/PushNotification.md) to help you manage your push notification and Deep linking feature.